SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Integers
 --------

-*Integers* are whole numbers with no fractional component, such as ``42``, ``0`` and ``-23``.
+:newTerm:`Integers` are whole numbers with no fractional component, such as ``42``, ``0`` and ``-23``.
-Integers are either *signed* (which means they can be positive or negative), or *unsigned* (which means they can only be positive).
+Integers are either :newTerm:`signed` (which means they can be positive or negative), or :newTerm:`unsigned` (which means they can only be positive).

 Swift provides integers in signed and unsigned forms at 8, 16, 32 and 64-bit sizes.